syuu1228/scylla-apt-mirror/README.md

 isolated network.

 ## build mirror server
+> This document is written for Ubuntu 16.04LTS, but the docker image should works on other distributions.
+> Please follow your distribution way to install packages.

 Install docker on the server.
 Please note that docker package name isn't "docker".
 ```
 sudo apt update
 sudo apt install docker.io
+sudo systemctl start docker
 ```

 Fetch this repository.